BRobDan/BRobDan/README.md

 # Welcome to My GitHub Profile! 🌟

 Hello!
 I'm a Quality Assurance Inspector at ADUSA (Food Lion) by day and an aspiring software engineer by night.
-With a passion for technology, I'm pursuing a degree in computer science with a focus on cybersecurity.
+With a passion for technology, I'm pursuing a computer science degree focusing on cybersecurity.
 My journey is all about continuous learning and building meaningful projects.

 ---